okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/templates/index.md

 The key portion is a two-letter country code conforming to [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), and the value is the translated SMS template.

-> NOTE: Just like with regular SMS templates, the final processed SMS message cannot exceed 160 characters.
+> **Note:** Just like with regular SMS templates, the final processed SMS message cannot exceed 160 characters.

 ### SMS Template Types